top of page

 red deer skat club

 So, to the people out there, reading this, if cards are your thing, we encourage you to come by on a Monday night and check us out!
-Play is held at the German-Canadian Club (location can be found on the contact tab above) and starts every Monday at 6pm!
-On long weekends, where the Monday is a holiday, we play two rounds starting at 3:00pm with a club sponsored meal at 5pm.
-The second round starts as normal at 6pm.
+Play is held at the German-Canadian Club (location can be found on the contact tab above) and starts every Monday at 6:30pm!
+On long weekends, where the Monday is a holiday, we play two rounds starting at 3:30pm with a club sponsored meal at 6pm.
+The second round on a holiday Monday starts as soon as we are done dinner (usually around 6:45pm).

 Red Deer Skat Club Fee: